Shashank-R87/qrcode-generator/README.md

 # qrcode-generator

-A simple qrcode-generator which converts text to qrcode
+A simple qrcode-generator which converts text to qrcode<br>
-note: under development
+Under development